curlywurlycraig/crsh/README.md

-dsh (_Deno Shell_) is a modern command line shell that allows seamless interoperability between unix commands and Javascript.
+crsh is a modern command line shell that allows seamless interoperability between unix commands and Javascript.

-dsh takes the composability and utility of unix commands and combines it with the expressiveness of modern Javascript.
+crsh takes the composability and utility of unix commands and combines it with the expressiveness of modern Javascript.

 Regular command execution will be familiar to those who have used the command line: